anh-tong/anh-tong.github.io/_posts/2021-09-28-performer.md

 This formula can be intuitively understood as we want an output which is a *weighted sum* of values.
 The weight here is decided by how *compatible* between the query and the key it is.

 Indeed the term "attention" is come from the computed weight.
 The more weight is assigned, the more attention is put on a feature dimension of value $V$.
-There is no outside knowledge involved except the input $X$ so that we sometimes call it "self-attention".
+There is no outside knowledge involved except the input $X$.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">